Spectroscopy: An Introduction to Analytical Techniques in Chemistry

 Conclusion

 Spectroscopy is a powerful tool for studying the structure and composition of matter.
-It is used in a wide variety of applications in chemistry and other fields.
+It is used widely in chemistry and other fields.